Aishwarya240/WebScribe/README.md

 ## Notes

-* **Ollama** must be installed and running locally to summarize text.
+* **Ollama** must be installed and running locally for summarization.
 * Reading time is estimated at **200 words per minute**.
-* Works best with news articles, blogs, and well-formatted web pages.
+* Works best with news articles, blogs, and standard web pages.

 ---